ifad/chronomodel/README.md

  * `.includes` still doesn't work, but it'll fixed soon.

- * The history queries are very verbose, they should be factored out in a per-table stored procedure.
+ * The history queries are very verbose, they should be factored out using a `FUNCTION`.

  * The migration statements extension is implemented using a Man-in-the-middle class that inherits from the PostgreSQL adapter, and that relies on some